 Second, the assessment is consistent with the principle of uti possidetis juris.
 This is a principle of customary international law providing that old administrative boundaries become international boundaries when a political subdivision achieves independence.
-In 1986 the ICJ confirmed this principle in Burkina Faso v Republic of Mali.76
+In 1986 the ICJ confirmed this principle in the case of Burkina Faso v Republic of Mali.
+83